Raymond James Lowers Engagesmart (NYSE:ESMT) Price Target to $34.00

-Engagesmart (NYSE:ESMT) had its price target dropped by investment analysts at Raymond James from $40.00 to $34.00 in a report issued on Tuesday, The Fly reports.
-Raymond James’ target price would suggest a potential upside of 63.15% from the stock’s current price.
+Engagesmart (NYSE:ESMT) had its target price cut by Raymond James from $40.00 to $34.00 in a research report sent to investors on Tuesday, The Fly reports.
+They currently have a strong-buy rating on the stock.

-A number of institutional investors have recently added to or reduced their stakes in ESMT.
-Morgan Stanley bought a new position in shares of Engagesmart in the 3rd quarter valued at about $73,000.
-New York State Common Retirement Fund acquired a new stake in Engagesmart in the 3rd quarter worth about $189,000.
-SG Americas Securities LLC acquired a new position in shares of Engagesmart in the 3rd quarter valued at approximately $266,000.
-Voloridge Investment Management LLC acquired a new position in shares of Engagesmart in the 3rd quarter valued at approximately $341,000.
-Finally, Point72 Hong Kong Ltd acquired a new position in shares of Engagesmart in the 3rd quarter valued at approximately $363,000.
-0.15% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Monashee Investment Management LLC purchased a new stake in Engagesmart during the 3rd quarter worth approximately $2,044,000.
+TimesSquare Capital Management LLC purchased a new stake in Engagesmart during the 3rd quarter worth approximately $27,641,000.
+Lisanti Capital Growth LLC purchased a new stake in Engagesmart during the 3rd quarter worth approximately $1,371,000.
+Islet Management LP purchased a new stake in Engagesmart during the 3rd quarter worth approximately $5,109,000.
+Finally, BlackRock Inc. purchased a new stake in Engagesmart during the 3rd quarter worth approximately $43,808,000.
+86.66% of the stock is owned by institutional investors.

 About Engagesmart